 The appointment of Neil McIntosh in 1991 marked a new era for the organisation that had become a registered charity in 1976.
 Previously chief executive of Voluntary Service Overseas, Neil saw the potential for international operations and steered the organisation with a new mission: to contribute to education in developing countries.
 Throughout the 1990s, we developed our expertise as a manager of aid-backed reform programmes in developing countries.
 The result is that today, CfBT Education Trust is uniquely experienced in aspects of education reform and in the relationship between public and private sectors in education.

 The charity won its first contract in the UK in 1993, successfully bidding to manage school inspections on behalf of Ofsted (the Office for Standards in Education, Children's Services and Skills).
 Today, our expertise in inspections is world renowned.

 We continued to expand our UK operations delivering the Labour government's Literacy and Numeracy Strategies, teaching in young offender institutions and offering careers guidance services.
-In 1999 and still under Neil McIntosh's direction, CfBT acquired its first school which marked a new departure.
-Today Education Development Trust owns a portfolio of fee-paying schools and is principal sponsor to a family of free schools and academies.
+In 1999 and still under Neil McIntosh's direction, CfBT acquired its first school which marked a new departure and today Education Development Trust owns a portfolio of fee-paying schools in the UK and South Africa.
 To reflect the organisation's diverse portfolio of global activity, the name, Centre for British Teachers, officially changed to CfBT Education Trust in 2006.

 In November 2012, Steve Munby took over as chief executive.
 Steve, former chief executive of the National College for School Leadership, kept the teacher-learner relationship at the heart of everything that we do and lead the organisation forward to fulfil our mission of living in a world where everyone's life can be transformed through excellent education.